tygamvrelis/PIC18F4620-SD-Card/README.md

 SD cards are capable of storing large amounts of memory in a "non-volatile" fashion, meaning that the information is preserved even when power is turned off (this relies on the phenomena of floating-gate MOSFETs).
-An SD card is a slave device, and so it is communicated with my sending it commands as the master.
+An SD card is a slave device, and so it is communicated with by sending it commands as the master.
 When a SD card is first powered up, it will be unresponsive to any commands until it is initialized.
 Initialization is a "handshake" that is highly specific; in fact, all commands are sufficiently specific that there is a specification detailing how to implement them.
 The implementation in this sample code follows the SD Physical Layer Simplified Specification